cpyang123/SanAssist/README.md

 **Key Components**:
 1. **AWS ECR**:
    - Stores Docker images for the application.
-   - Configured via CloudFormation templates for automated repository creation.
+   - Configured via templates for automated repository creation.

 2. **AWS App Runner**:
    - Deployed via CloudFormation to automatically retrieve and deploy the latest Docker image from ECR.